 For now, join us here at Athena Alpha as we delve further into the details of Bitcoin, its amazing technologies and future week after week.
 Our newsletter is focused on helping smart people like you learn what Bitcoin is and how it works so you can buy, use, store and invest in it safely.

-For the free readers and Beginners out there, we’ll be providing some the most in depth teachings – all explained simply – to you at no charge to help you get started.
-For those that want to get serious about learning Bitcoin, using it securely and privately, investing and more, sign up to our paid plan now!
+For the free readers and Beginners out there, we’ll be providing some of the most in depth teachings – all explained simply – to you at no charge to help you get started.
+For those that want to get serious about learning Bitcoin, using it securely, Advanced Bitcoin Privacy, investing and more, sign up to our Athena Alpha Pro now!
 If you’re already a Bitcoiner then you can even subscribe with Bitcoin!

 When Did Bitcoin Start?